svelteness/kit-docs/packages/create-kit-docs/template-base/src/routes/index@kit-docs.md

 ## Redirecting

 You might want the home page to be the first page of your documentation.
-If this is the case, rename this file to `index@kit-docs.svelte` and replace the content of this file with the following:
+If this is the case, rename this file to `index.svelte` and replace the content of this file with the following:

 ```svelte copy
 <script context="module">